Africa's Sustainable Future: Insights from 80th UN General Assembly

 5. Multilateral Collaboration Drives Systemic Change

-Directors for Emerging Public Leaders, Global Health Corps, Teach for All, and African Leadership Academy, at IREX Impact Fellowship Network side event to share learning on youth leadership in Africa, and continue to strengthen the coalition work for youth inclusion in public service.
+Directors from Emerging Public Leaders, Global Health Corps, Teach for All, and African Leadership Academy at the People First/IREX Impact Fellowship Network joint event shared learning on youth leadership in Africa.
+The event provided a valuable opportunity to strengthen collaborations for increased youth inclusion in public service.

 Each UNGA brings new allies, fresh ideas, and an even greater urgency to propel public service leadership and the SDGs forward.
 Reflecting on these five lessons, I hope our current and potential partners in all sectors will deepen their commitment to responsible innovation, gender equity, youth empowerment, cross-sectoral partnership, and African-led solutions.